-Overpaying for your Broadband, Home Phone, TV?
+Are You Overpaying For your TV, Broadband, Home Phone?

 Our researchers have looked in detail at the results from customers who’ve used our service to compare their broadband bill.

 We’ve found that the average monthly bill for people with BT broadband and phone is £52.
 Some of you are paying as little as £30, while others more than three times as much at £100 — a shocking £70 difference each month.
 This would be especially galling if you aren't happy with your BT broadband speed (Check out our page on broadband speed tests).
 Similarly, we’re seeing people paying £54 at the lower end for their Sky Broadband, home phone, and full TV (0-30mbps) bundle while the upper pricepoint is more than double at £116 each month.
 We want to be highlighting these differences to support you in getting the very best deal from your providers without the need to switch.

 TalkTalk Broadband deals seem to be lower than those from other providers on average whilst those customers with Virgin broadband deals ought to be careful that their bill has not crept up as in some cases we have seen their highest bills double that of the lowest bills reported.

 The Telegraph challenged suppliers as part of their research.
 They reported,

 “TalkTalk said it was “committed” to providing current and prospective customers with the best deals.
 Three said the prices it charges for different products vary over time depending on market conditions.
 BT and EE declined to comment.

 A spokesman for Virgin Media said its deals can vary in price depending on the service, and some may include discounts for a limited period of time.
 He said customers can also get in touch at the end of their contract to check they’re on the best plan.